ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 - `org.springframework.security`:`spring-security-test` with `test` scope

 ## 3. Web-Security Configuration With `spring-boot-starter-oauth2-resource-server`
+What we'll write in this section is pretty verbose.
+The reader only interested in the leanest possible solution would skip it and refer directly to the [next section](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_jwtauthenticationtoken#4-configuration-simplification).

+### 3.1.
+Preamble
 A few specs for a REST API web security config:
 - enable and configure CORS
 - stateless session management (no servlet session, user "session" state in access-token only)